 Outstanding feedback requests

-Below this panel (if it is active) is the panel for providing feedback on past meetings where, for some reason, feedback opportunities were not taken at the time.
+Below the meeting in progress panel (if it is active) is the panel for providing feedback on past meetings where, for some reason, feedback opportunities were not taken at the time.

 Feedback on past meetings

 The data for individual past meetings, where they are the user’s own meetings, or where the feedback results have been shared with the user, are accessible via the report buttons in the ‘Feedback on Past Meetings’ panel for a period of up to 7 days.
 Beyond 7 days, the reports can be accessed through the meetings database page.
 Read more

 Clicking the ‘Report’ button will present the user with a modal display of the meeting results page in the same form that it was available in the meeting, including any comments given, and separate feedback on individual menu items if that had been enabled.

 Where feedback has been enabled, but the data has not been shared with the user, this is shown by a ‘Not Shared’ flag against the entry.
 Clicking the ‘Not Shared’ flag will present the user with the organiser’s email address so that they can request access to the feedback if they wish.

 Where there is only a date in the right hand column, feedback was either not enabled or not received.

 The Inspirometer uses four RAG indicators (Red, Amber, Green like traffic lights) to highlight the progress of individual accounts.
 These provide a quick visual update on the status of the user’s account.
 Read more